Freelance jobs are tough and gritty and enormously rewarding, kind of like a fight in the MMA. Let me explain how.

 Each fighter takes the skills they have at an elite level and grows that knowledge base through expanding on skills.
 This is less about developing distinct skills to rely on a moment by moment basis, but having a seamless transition across an entirely complimentary skill base.

 You may begin your career as a photographer and soon find that design will help you grow your business.
-Or you’ll enter copywriting and soon find you need to develop a marketer’s outlook.
-Community management may spin into managing content or being able to produce events.
+Or you’ll enter copywriting and soon find you need to develop a content marketer’s outlook.
+Community management may spin into strategy or producing in-person events.
 Whatever the case, your core skills base will help inform you on how to grow.

 Even if you always only ever bring one core skills to a project, you need to understand how your work strategically works with the other projects elements.